wonmin-byeon/wonmin-byeon.github.io/_pages/about.md

 * We intoduce efficient [2D parallel sequence modeling](https://wonmin-byeon.github.io/publication/2025-gspn) for image classifcaiton and generation.
 The paper is on arxiv!

 * Another [Mamba-Transformer Hybrid LLM](https://wonmin-byeon.github.io/publication/2024-hymba) is on arxiv!
 Check the [blog post](https://developer.nvidia.com/blog/hymba-hybrid-head-architecture-boosts-small-language-model-performance/).
-The paper is accepted as a Spotlight to ICLR25!
+The paper is accepted as a Spotlight to ICLR 2025!

 * We've released a new [8B Mamba-based Hybrid LLM](https://wonmin-byeon.github.io/publication/2024-hybrid)!
 The checkpoints as well as the code are also released as part of [NVIDIA's Megatron-LM project](https://github.com/NVIDIA/megatron-LM/tree/ssm/examples/mamba).
 I gave a [talk](https://www.youtube.com/watch?v=wgcsfLP4Cbw&t=1s) at KAIST.